1999 World Snooker Championship: Semi-finals

-Mark Williams (pictured in 2013) defeated John Higgins 1710 to reach the final of the World Championship for the first time in his career.
+Mark Williams (pictured in 2013) defeated John Higgins 17–10 to reach the final of the World Championship for the first time in his career.

-The semi-finals were played as the best of 31 frames, held over four sessions, between 29 April and 1 May.
+The semi-finals were played as the best of 33 frames, held over four sessions, between 29 April and 1 May.
 Higgins faced Williams.
 "It will be a massive battle and I'm sure Mark [Williams] will bring the best out of me.
 I will have to be on top form to win, though I reckon I'm a better player now than I was this time last year.
 I also believe I'm the one to beat, but I suppose the other three [semi-finalists] are saying the same," Higgins said in the build-up to the semi-final.
 Higgins made a 72 break to win the first frame.
-After breaks of 104 and 101 by Williams and 126 by Higgins, the scores were tied at 33.
-Two consecutive half-centuries gave Williams the lead, but Higgins replied to equal the scores once again, making a century break in the process.
-While he was on this break, Higgins realised that there was a drip, with droplets falling to the table, and alerted the referee, Alan Chamberlain, who stopped play.
-The issue, which required that the table be covered to avoid any damage, was solved after twenty minutes.
-The scores were also level at 66, 77 and 88.
-Williams then compiled three half-centuries as he opened a four-frame cushion.
-Higgins only managed to win two more frames and Williams sealed a 1710 victory.
-This made Higgins the ninth first-time champion who failed to defend his title since the tournament moved to the Crucible Theatre in 1977, succumbing to what has been called the 'Crucible curse'.
+After breaks of 104 and 101 by Williams and 126 by Higgins, the scores were tied at 3–3.
+Two consecutive half-centuries gave Williams the lead, but Higgins made a century break as he tied the scores again.
+During this break, Higgins alerted the referee, Alan Chamberlain, to droplets of water falling on the table.
+Play was stopped and the table covered to avoid any damage.
+Play resumed after twenty minutes.
+The scores were also level at 6–6, 7–7 and 8–8.
+Williams then won four consecutive frames and went on to secure a 17–10 victory.
+Higgins's defeat made him the ninth first-time champion who failed to defend his title since the tournament moved to the Crucible Theatre in 1977, succumbing to what has been called the 'Crucible curse'.
 "That's the best anyone has ever played against me.
 I did feel intimidated because I was missing some long pots and I knew if I missed, Mark [Williams] wouldn't.
 It made me get uptight as well.
 It's not the worst moment of my career but I won't watch the final.
 It's too hurtful," Higgins said.